 Supporting local Aboriginal businesses in the Pilbara

 In 2019 we awarded more than A$60 million of work to Aboriginal businesses in the Pilbara, in Australia, as part of the development of our Koodaideri iron ore mine in Western Australia.

 White Springs, a business based in Western Australia and founded by Banjima and Nyiyaparli Traditional Owners, was awarded the most significant package of work to date: to supply more than 600,000 tonnes of ballast for the rail line for our Koodaideri mine, currently under construction.
 This contract will help establisthe Bea Bea Creek quarry – the first Indigenous owned and operated quarry in Western Australia.

 Chris Salisbury, chief executive of our iron ore business, said: "We’ve been operating in the Pilbara for more than 50 years, and we couldn’t have built the world-class iron ore business we have today without the support of local and Pilbara Aboriginal businesses.
 We are proud to be partnering with them to help develop our most technologically advanced mine."

-We strive to obtain the free, prior and informed consent of Indigenous peoples and other affected communities to access land and natural resources, in line with the International Finance Corporation Performance Standard 7 and the International Council on Mining and Metals position statement on Indigenous peoples and mining.
-We also seek to operate consistently with the UN Declaration on the Rights of Indigenous Peoples.
+We strive to obtain the free, prior and informed consent of Indigenous peoples (as defined in the IFC Performance Standard 7 on “Indigenous Peoples”) in line with the International Council on Mining and Metals position statement on Indigenous peoples and mining.